ProWritingAid Review (2023): Is it Better Than Grammarly?

 Can ProWritingAid replace a human editor?

-No. A human error will always be superior to an online grammar checker.
+No. A human editor will always be superior to an online grammar checker.
 Given the complexity of and contradictions within the English language, a machine is too rigid to understand the true meaning of your writing.

 Can I use ProWritingAid offline?